seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 → 0 / +0.24…0.27.
 Two lessons recorded before real data: volatility clustering at
 the 2σ floor pushes the stops ratio BELOW 1 (errs safe), and symmetric diffusive jumps stay inside the estimated σ — only wick-like moves can push the ratio above 1.

+**Section D (`--target`) is six controls rather than a world**, added by TZ-27 and re-registered by TZ-28: D1 target calibration, D2 monotonicity of `Ω(k)`, D3 the limit as the window grows, D4 an identity differ, D5 truncation invariance, D6 a side swap. **D2 and D3 shipped red, and the reason is inv.
+61 — both bars named an object the author had assumed rather than derived.** D2 required `Ω(k)` to fall across five grid points when production's own `RR_MIN` can never admit the first one, so the claim was unevaluable rather than false; D3 required `P_none < 0.05` at a fixed rung where escape still measures 0.154, so a correct resolver was refused by three times the numeral. **Both now derive their object at run time.** D2 probes the unmodified `tradeGeometry` for the `rr` each grid point can reach (`k=1.0` 1.6169 · 1.5 2.6940 · 2.0 4.0023 · 2.5 5.5914 · 3.0 7.5214) and asserts two things: emptiness coincides exactly with unreachability, and the fall is strict across the points that clear quorum.
+D3 walks a registered ladder `H = m·H_NOISE`, `m ∈ {1, 4, 8, 16, 32}`, and asserts SHAPE — escape decays, the gap to the closed form shrinks, and `Σq/Σ(1−q)` lands inside `Ω`'s CI95 at the rung where escape has decayed.
+On the driftless world it reads `P_none` 0.639 → 0.304 → 0.154 → 0.055 → 0.000 and `Ω` 0.026 → 0.146 → 0.213 → 0.250 → 0.293 against `Σq/Σ(1−q) ≈ 0.25`, converging exactly at `m = 16`; **no numeral in the rule names that rung — D3c finds it** (inv.
+49).

+**The negative control is section D's acceptance criterion and it now passes.** Inverting `_touch_calc`'s long/short branch turns D1, D2, D3 and D6 red; D4 and D5 correctly do not fire, because an identity differ and a truncation check both run the inverted resolver on each side of their own comparison.
+Under the OLD bars D2 and D3 were red before the inversion and unchanged by it — they could not tell a broken resolver from a healthy one, which is the whole cost of a bar written rather than derived.

 **Capital-efficiency question, answered by identity.** P&L per dollar of margin = `L · move`, and the engine sets `L ≈ risk_budget / dist`, so ranking by capital EV